Using Macros in Vim and Neovim

 Repeat the last played macro: You can use

-to repeat the last played macro. -
+@@to repeat the last played macro. -

 Play back the macro multiple times: To repeat a macro a specific number of times, you can type a number before the

-will play the macro stored in registera
+@command.
+For example,5@awill play the macro stored in registerafive times.

 This is a basic introduction to using macros.
 Macros in Vim and Neovim can be incredibly powerful, and can even include conditional logic and other advanced features when combined with Vim's scripting language.